Apartment and Condo Waste

 Start collecting empty alcohol containers and use the proceeds from the returns for building needs or social events.

-Empty containers can be dropped off at your local Beer Store.
+Empty containers can be returned to your local Beer Store.

 Mailroom Recycling and Waste

-Place recycling and garbage bins by the mailboxes to collect unwanted flyers, paper and envelopes in the recycling and plastic magazine and newspaper bags in the garbage.
+Place recycling bins by the mailboxes to collect unwanted flyers, paper and envelopes in the recycling.
+Separate plastic magazine and newspaper bags first.

 Work Together

-Enlist the help of tenants to keep the waste room neat and tidy and keep recyclable and reusable items sorted properly.
+Encourage everyone in the building to help keep the waste room neat and tidy and sort recyclable and reusable items properly.

 Bindicator to the Rescue

-Still not sure where your waste goes?
-Try Bindicator – York Region’s online waste directory.
+Still not sure what goes where?
+Search using Bindicator – York Region’s online waste directory.

 Need help getting started?

-Find out more about local recycling, reuse and waste programs by contacting your town or city.
+Find out more about local reuse and waste programs by contacting your city or town.

 Waste Collection in Your Building

-Waste is collected from your building by your local town or city and is processed by York Region.
+Garbage and organic waste (if applicable) are collected from your building by your local city or town and processed by York Region.
+Contact your local city or town for collection inquiries.

 - Reduce food waste and save money — check out York Region’s Good Food Program for tips on reducing food waste